Compare Deals to Find the Best Car Rental in Racine

 Racine is called by its residents "The Belle City of the Lakes".
 This is the county seat of Racine County, Wisconsin, United States of America.
 Racine has about 83.000 residents and 18.7 square miles of land.
 It is located on a shore of Lake Michigan, near Root River.
 Close to Racine there are Milwaukee and Chicago.
 The area on which is now Racine was visited for the first time by Europeans in 1699.
 John Paradise was the one that led the settlement of this city, whom he called Racine, the French word for "root".
 In present, the city has other six sister cities - Aalborg in Denmark, Bluefields in Nicaragua, Fortaleza in Brazil, Montelimar in France, Oiso in Japan and Zapotlanejo in Mexico.

-Top Attractions within Racine
+Top attractions in Racine

 Wind Point Lighthouse is located in the Racine Harbor.
 The lighthouse has 108 feet and is one of the tallest in the area still active.
 It was first lit in 1880 and it was built from brick in an Italianate style.
 Its light can be seen 19 miles away.